 Medieval and Early Modern Studies at Manchester

-The English Department at Manchester has a legacy of strong scholarship in the entire pre-modern period.
+The English Department at Manchester has a legacy of strong scholarship in the entire pre-modern and early modern period.

 Medieval and Early Modern Studies at Manchester currently comprises six permanent members of staff, who together cover the major periods from Anglo-Saxon England to the seventeenth century.

-We also host a large and thriving community of postgraduate students and enjoy close links with early modernists in related departments (including History, Modern Languages, and Art History) and the John Rylands Research Institute.
+We also host a large and thriving community of postgraduate students and enjoy close links with early modernists in related departments (including History, Modern Languages, and Art History) and the John Rylands Research Institute and Library.

 Established in 2017, MEMS cuts across History, English Literature, Art History, Classics and Modern Languages, and is home to the MA in Medieval and Early Modern Studies.